cedub/simple-node-scaffold/README.md

 Node Scaffold
 =====================

-A very simple node and angular boiler plate.
+A very simple node and scaffold.